-The analyses of the individual model runs, stratifying by GCM or hydrological model, do not lead to a clear conclusion on the relation between the trends in precipitation, temperature, PET and soil moisture.
-We therefore turn to the analysis of the synthesized values, see Table 5 and Fig. 6 for a summary of the outcome and Fig. 5 and Figs. S1 to S6 in the Supplementary Information for synthesis diagrams.
-The table gives a concluding interpretation of the synthesized results shown in Fig. 6.
+The analyses of the individual model runs, stratifying by GCM or hydrological model, do not lead to a clear conclusion on the relation between the trends in soil moisture, precipitation, temperature, and E_0 .
+We therefore turn to the analysis of the

+5 synthesized values (see Table 5 and Fig. 6 for a summary of the outcome and Fig. 5 and Figs. S1 to S6 in the Supplementary Information for synthesis diagrams).
+Table 5 summarizes the interpretation of the synthesized results shown in Fig. 6.
+The more the magenta bar is centered in the white box, the better the models agree with observations and the more we trust our attribution statement.